kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 In the previous lesson, we said that a product manager’s job is to collaborate with the team to **build the right thing _and_ build the thing right.**

 But how do PMs and Designers know the right thing to build?
 Henry Ford, the investor of the mass automobile, allegedly said:
-<blockquote>“If I had asked people what they wanted, they would have said faster horses.”</blockquote>
+<aside>“If I had asked people what they wanted, they would have said faster horses.”</aside>

 Although there’s no evidence Ford actually said these words, he certainly behaved this way.
 He was famously tone-deaf to the.